Sorry, you need to enable JavaScript to visit this website.

 What is a Roth IRA?

 A Roth IRA is an individual retirement account that individuals can open separately from their employer-sponsored plan.
-It can be used either as an alternative to or in conjunction with a workplace retirement plan like a 401(k), 403(b), or 457(b).
+It can be used either separately or with a workplace retirement plan like a 401(k)403(b), or 457(b).

-The Roth IRA is specifically designed for low and middle-income workers.
+The Roth IRA is specifically designed for low- and middle-income workers.
 Income limits prevent higher earners from taking full advantage.
+As of July 2025, Roth IRAs account for a third of Gen Z’s retirement savings and around a quarter of Millennials’ balances.

 Read more: What is a Roth IRA?